rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 # Separation of Money and State

-There is no more important challenge in this era than the separation of money from state.
+!!! quote "There is no more important challenge in this era  than the separation of money from state."

 Power over money is power over human choice, which is a power over human beings.
-If a state has power over money then there can be no limit to its power over those governed.
+If a state has power over money then there is no limit to state power over those governed.
-Power over money is
- *total totalitarianism*.
 Controlling what people can and cannot buy, you need not have any law enforcement, power over money is sufficient enforcement